-The latest set of unaudited accounts is for the year to 31 March 2018.
-When available, copies of the audited accounts may be obtained from the Chief Executive, Scottish Event Campus Limited, Glasgow G3 8YW.
+The latest set of audited accounts is for the year to 31 March 2018.
+Copies of the audited accounts may be obtained from the Chief Executive, Scottish Event Campus Limited, Glasgow G3 8YW.

 4.2.
 City Building (Contracts) Limited Liability Partnership